“Exquisite country estate offering understated style, pampering and cultural insights”

 - Stand-up paddle boarding

 - Tennis coaching

 - Well being

 Jnane Tamsna is heaven for families, and particularly suitable for older children who don't need too much supervision.
-There is plenty to keep them amused, from the pool and tennis court to the sprawling gardens, and it's certainly popular in the school holidays with children playing hide and seek and preparing magic and juggling shows for their parents.
+There is plenty to enjoy, from the pool and tennis court to the sprawling gardens (perfect for hide and seek), and it's popular in the school holidays.
+A host of activities can be booked, including preparing magic shows for their parents and learning calligraphy, and trips around the medina or to the Atlas.
 It is also very accommodating for parents with younger babies and babysitting arrangements can easily be made.

 Family friendly accommodation: